 Strange noises coming from within

-You have a major home remodel planned
+You have a significant home remodel planned

 When you do significant remodels to your home, such as additions, you may need to upgrade your HVAC system.
-When you make your home larger, the original system may not be large enough to meet the needs of the bigger space.
+When you make your home larger, the original system may not be big enough to meet the needs of the bigger space.

 You have constant air quality issues inside your home